Vyral/base-template/_posts/2025-02-04-how-can-you-make-your-home-irresistible-to-buyers.md

   - Real Estate
   - Home Buyer Tips
 excerpt: >-
-  How you can enhance your curb appeal, declutter and depersonalize, and highlight your home’s key features to have a faster and more profitable home sale.
+  Enhance your curb appeal, declutter and depersonalize, and highlight your home’s key features to have a faster and more profitable home sale.
 enclosure: >-
   How you can enhance your curb appeal, declutter and depersonalize, and highlight your home’s key features to have a faster and more profitable home